 Smart grid offers the solution by communicating back to the control centre how much energy is required and how much is being input from the self-generator sources.
 The main generating capacity can then be balanced to take account of the additional inflow when meeting demand.
 Because smart grid enables this to happen in real time, utility companies can avoid problems arising from the unpredictability of renewable energy sources.
 The recent report for the California Energy Commission on the Value of Distribution Automation, prepared by Energy and Environmental Economics, Inc. (E3), and EPRI Solutions, Inc., stated that the value of such distributed electric storage capable of being managed in real time (such as a battery or plug-in vehicles) would be increased by nearly 90% over a similar asset that is not connected by a smart grid.

+4.3 Supporting smart metering

+One application for Power Grid Management Systems is smart metering.
+Smart metering functions include:

+– Advanced metering infrastructure (AMI),

+– Automated meter management (AMM), and

+– Automated meter reading (AMR).

+The following is an example list of bands used for wireless Power Grid Management Systems in some parts of the worldTABLE 1

+Example of frequency bands used for wireless Power Grid Management Systems